miiswom/pt-fe-airbnc/README.md

 # AirBnc

-A modern Airbnb clone built with a focus on beautiful design, responsiveness, and user-friendly interactions.
+A modern Airbnb clone built with a focus on minimalist design, responsiveness, and user-friendly interactions.
 Deployed live at: [https://air-bnc.netlify.app/](https://air-bnc.netlify.app/)

 ## ✨ Features